 - Children under 9 receiving the flu vaccine for the first time need 2 doses, at least 4 weeks apart.

-- Australian Technical Advisory Group on Immunisation (ATAGI) has advised Australians that you can have the flu vaccine one week before or after the COVID-19 vaccine.
+- Australian Technical Advisory Group on Immunisation (ATAGI) has advised that you can have the flu vaccine and COVID-19 vaccine on the same day.

 We encourage you to provide feedback on our immunisation service.